 Credit card interest is the most important part of credit cards to understand.
 Knowing how it works can be the difference between paying $0 for using your card and paying hundreds or thousands of dollars in interest.

 Credit card companies compile all of your purchase and other activity into a monthly statement.
 The total balance of that monthly statement is used to calculate your interest payment.
 Each card has a different interest rate, and if you miss a payment you’ll typically see an increased penalty interest rate go into effect.
-The interest rate you are charged is 1/12 of your annual interest rate.
+1/12 of your annual interest rate becomes the interest rate you’re charged.
 For example, if you have an interest rate of 15%, you’ll pay 1.25% interest each month.